Posts

 Day three of filming went near-perfect.
 It was the most successful of the other days we filmed.
 As well for how much we had left to do, we managed to do a great job and finish everything.
 We probably had the most amount of time to film on this day than the others, but it worked out perfectly.
 We had the beach scene, gas station scene, and ends of the house scene to finish up.
 We started filming early in the morning, until noon hit.
 That gave us a solid 4 hours to film without a rush.
 Filming itself went smoothly, and we unexpectedly finished every scene fairly quickly.
 It took us only about 10 minutes to get the beach scene done with, which already put us ahead of schedule, benefitting us more.
 The rest of the scenes took around 45 minutes to do.
 This worked out perfectly since we did not fall behind schedule.
 As well, it gave us the chance to redo some scenes we wanted to make better if possible since we had so much time on our hands.
 The opening house scene we decided to redo si...

-Filming Day Continuation: Final Task
+Filming Day Continued: Production Blog Final Task

 Image